Involution game with migration and spatial heterogeneity of social resources: Results and Discussion

-When resources are abundant ($M_1+M_2 = 5.0$, panels e and f), the influence of $\beta$ is less dramatic but still discernible.
-At the lowest $\beta$ values ($0.5$–$0.6$), $F_D$ is already non-zero for moderately asymmetric ratios: for example, at $\beta = 0.5$, $F_D \approx 0.5$ at $M_1/M_2 = 1.0$ and rises to near $1.0$ for ratios above $1.5$ or below $0.67$.
-As $\beta$ increases, the range of ratios supporting high $F_D$ expands, and the transition becomes sharper.
-At $\beta = 0.7$, $F_D$ is already $1.0$ for all ratios except those very close to unity.
-For $\beta \geq 0.75$, $F_D$ is uniformly $1.0$ across the entire parameter space, indicating that abundance combined with even a modest $\beta$ suffices to drive universal involution.
-The spatial distribution $P_{M_1}$ shows that even at the lowest $\beta$, agents concentrate strongly in the richer region when $M_1/M_2$ deviates from unity, reflecting the strong pull of abundant resources regardless of the payoff multiplier.
-As $\beta$ increases, this concentration becomes even more pronounced, with $P_{M_1}$ approaching its extreme values more rapidly.
+When resources are abundant (\(M_1+M_2 = 5.0\), panels e and f), the influence of \(\beta\) is less dramatic but still discernible.
+At the lowest \(\beta\) values (\(0.5\)-\(0.6\)), \(F_D\) is already non-zero for moderately asymmetric ratios: for example, at \(\beta = 0.5\), \(F_D \approx 0.5\) at \(M_1/M_2 = 1.0\) and rises to near \(1.0\) for ratios above \(1.5\) or below \(0.67\).
+As \(\beta\) increases, the range of ratios supporting high \(F_D\) expands, and the transition becomes sharper.
+At \(\beta = 0.7\), \(F_D\) is already \(1.0\) for all ratios except those very close to unity.
+For \(\beta \geq 0.75\), \(F_D\) is uniformly \(1.0\) across the entire parameter space, indicating that abundance combined with even a modest \(\beta\) suffices to drive universal involution.
+The spatial distribution \(P_{M_1}\) shows that even at the lowest \(\beta\), agents concentrate strongly in the richer region when \(M_1/M_2\) deviates from unity, reflecting the strong pull of abundant resources regardless of the payoff multiplier.
+As \(\beta\) increases, this concentration becomes even more pronounced, with \(P_{M_1}\) approaching its extreme values more rapidly.

-In summary, $\beta$ serves as a critical determinant of involution, exhibiting a clear threshold behavior that depends on total resource availability.
-Low $\beta$ (below approximately $0.7$-$0.8$) suppresses high-effort adoption entirely unless resources are both abundant and highly asymmetric.
-As $\beta$ increases, a sharp transition occurs beyond which the population switches abruptly to universal high effort, with the threshold occurring at lower $\beta$ when resources are more abundant.
+Taken together, these results demonstrate that \(\beta\) serves as a critical determinant of involution, with its effect exhibiting a clear threshold behavior that depends on total resource availability.
+Low \(\beta\) (below approximately \(0.7\)-\(0.8\)) suppresses high-effort adoption entirely unless resources are both abundant and highly asymmetric.
+As \(\beta\) increases, a sharp transition occurs beyond which the population switches abruptly to universal high effort, with the threshold occurring at lower \(\beta\) when resources are more abundant.
 The spatial concentration of agents in the richer region closely tracks this strategy shift, indicating that migration and strategy choice are mutually reinforcing.
-These findings underscore that policies aimed at reducing involution should consider not only the total resource pool and its spatial distribution, but also the effective payoff multiplier—which in real-world contexts could be influenced by factors such as tax rates, wage floors, or effort caps.
+These findings underscore that policies aimed at reducing involution should consider not only the total resource pool and its spatial distribution, but also the effective payoff multiplier---which in real-world contexts could be influenced by factors such as tax rates, wage floors, or effort caps.

-\subsection{Effect of effort ratio $e_D/e_C$}
+\subsection{Effect of effort ratio $e_2/e_1$}